 NOTE: Whenever possible, observe a drill or exercise at a site and focus on activities related to your technical discipline.

 TASKS: 1.
-Review IP 71114.01 IP 71114.06 to identify the inspection attributes provided for drill/exercise performance evaluations.
+Review IP 71114.01, IP 71114.06, IP 71114.07, and IP 71114.08 to identify the inspection attributes provided for drill/exercise performance evaluations.
 Discuss any questions with a senior emergency preparedness inspector.

 Review the regulatory requirements with regard to emergency preparedness contained in 10 CFR 50.47(b) and Section IV.F of Appendix E to 10 CFR Part 50.